 Still, powering off-grid home security cameras with battery banks will cost you much, with a price tag of over $4,000.
-Also, it is a professional knowledge and skill-demanding task to set up battery banks (i.e. the power rating must be the same as that required by your CCTV cameras).
+Also, it is a skill-demanding task to set up battery banks (i.e. the power rating must be the same as that required by your CCTV cameras).

-Takeaway: For better understanding, we have made a chart below to compare the three solutions above in details.
+Takeaway: For better understanding, we have made a chart below to compare the three solutions above in detail.

 |Off-grid solar-powered security camera||Wire-free security camera + solar panel||Easy||$100 -500|

 |DIY solar-powered off-grid wireless security cameras||Wireless security camera + solar panel(s) + a solar charge controller +a solar battery/battery pack + DC converter/inverter||Difficult||$400-1K + $100 -500|